ruchi-shekar/swe-pitch/PITCHME.md

   - Asked questions when we got stuck

 - **What did we learn?**
-  - Learned a lot fo new languages and frameworks.
+  - Learned a lot fo new languages and frameworks
-  - Learned about version control and handling merge conflicts.
+  - Learned about version control and handling merge conflicts
-  - Learned how to create a dynamic website from scratch.
+  - Learned how to create a dynamic website from scratch

 ---

 ## Self Critique

 - **What can we do better?**
-  - Could have researched the frameworks more before starting.
+  - Could have researched the frameworks more before starting
-  - Could have added more features/visualizations.
+  - Could have added more features/visualizations
-  - Could have made our website more consistent throughout.
+  - Could have made our website more consistent throughout

 - **What puzzles us?**
   - Webpack and the bundle.js